 Rada Electronics Industries Limited (RADA) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the company had gained 41.4% over the past month.
-This has outpaced the Aerospace sector's gain of 6.6% and the S&P 500's gain of 2.65% in that time.
+Heading into today, shares of the company had gained 41.76% over the past month, outpacing the Aerospace sector's gain of 5.76% and the S&P 500's gain of 3.76% in that time.

-RADA's full-year Zacks Consensus Estimates are calling for earnings of $0.58 per share and revenue of $141 million.
-These results would represent year-over-year changes of +16% and +20.27%, respectively.

-Investors might also notice recent changes to analyst estimates for Rada Electronics Industries Limited.
+Any recent changes to analyst estimates for Rada Electronics Industries Limited should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Rada Electronics Industries Limited is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Rada Electronics Industries Limited is currently trading at a Forward P/E ratio of 24.79.
-For comparison, its industry has an average Forward P/E of 24.76, which means Rada Electronics Industries Limited is trading at a premium to the group.
+In terms of valuation, Rada Electronics Industries Limited is currently trading at a Forward P/E ratio of 28.33.
+Its industry sports an average Forward P/E of 25.93, so we one might conclude that Rada Electronics Industries Limited is trading at a premium comparatively.

 The Aerospace - Defense Equipment industry is part of the Aerospace sector.
-This industry currently has a Zacks Industry Rank of 168, which puts it in the bottom 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 163, putting it in the bottom 36% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.